 Managing Negative Content

-If a community member posts critical comments, do not delete or suppress such postings if they are valid points to consider.
+If a community member posts critical comments, do not delete or suppress their postings if they have valid points to consider.
 Let the comments stand.
-Correct misinformation, but don’t engage in heated arguments.
+Correct misinformation, but don’t engage in arguments.
 Often, the community will correct itself and step in to correct inaccuracies or defend Western or your specific entity.
 If this happens and is sufficient to resolve the issue, there may be no need for an additional official response.

-Feel free to hide irrelevant or vulgar posts.
-If you feel a post is threatening in nature or otherwise meriting greater concern, contact the Office of Communications and Marketing for advice.
+Feel free to hide/delete irrelevant or vulgar posts.
+If you feel a post is threatening in nature or otherwise meriting greater concern, contact the Office of Communications for advice.

 Presence and Maintenance

-Few things will help you build credibility with your community than being present and responsive.
+Few things will help you build credibility with your community more than being present and responsive.
 Of course, the opposite also is true.
-When people engage with you, they expect a response.
+When people engage with you, they expect a response, and on social media they expect a fast response.
 Accounts that obviously are not being maintained reflect poorly on Western.

 Monitor replies and comments daily.
 Check at least once a day, and respond promptly.

 How often should you post?
 It really depends on the medium.
 An editorial calendar can help you schedule the creation and publication of content.
 Resist the urge to post all your good content at once; spread it out over time.
-Use your best judgment and tailor your actions to the reactions of your community, but here are a few general guidelines on frequency.
+Use your best judgment and tailor your actions to the reactions of your community.

 1x/day or more